Skip to main content

 Specialists, not generalists

 Equestrian arenas are a discipline of their own.
-Here's how Ground Shapers network builders qualify, where most builds fail, and what changes when it's done right.
+Here's what an arena-specific spec covers, where most builds fail, and what changes when it's done right.

-Sand, base stone, geotextile, and stabilization sourced to a written ArenaSpec™ — no substitutions.
+Sand, base stone, geotextile, and stabilization sourced to spec — substitutions should be reviewed carefully.

 Typical failure analysis